PowChow/datacamp_catDecisionTree/chapter1.md

 ```

 --- type:NormalExercise lang:python xp:100 skills:2 key:cbb6428a5f
-## Convert variables into categorical values using Get_Dummy
+## Convert Categorical to Numerical Values

 Use pandas get_dummy method to convert any one variables and join back to dataframe